Impostors and Beasts

 seductive lie and destructive heresy if ever there was one.

-False prophets introduce occult
+False prophets also introduce occult

 practices, including mysticism, astrology, numerology, and other forms of